-Approved by the FDA in October 2016, ZUBSOLV combines naloxone and buprenorphine to make a prescription medication meant to treat opioid addictions.
-Makers of ZUBSOLV strongly recommend that ZUBSOLV be included in a comprehensive treatment program involving cognitive behavioral therapy, counseling and recovery support resources.
+Approved by the FDA in October 2016, Zubsolv combines naloxone and buprenorphine to make a prescription medication meant to treat opioid addictions.
+Makers of it strongly recommend that it be included in a comprehensive treatment program involving cognitive behavioral therapy, counseling and recovery support resources.

-- ZUBSOLV is a small tablet; Suboxone is a piece of film.
+- It is a small tablet; Suboxone is a piece of film.

-- Studies show ZUBSOLV presents enhanced bioavailability properties over Suboxone.
+- Studies show it presents enhanced bioavailability properties over Suboxone.
 When a medication is readily bioavailable, this means the body can efficiently absorb and utilize the ingredients in the medication to expedite its benefits.
-Due to ZUBSOLV’s better bioavailability.
+Due to it’s better bioavailability.

-- ZUBSOLV tablets contain less buprenorphine than Suboxone sublingual film strips.
+- Tablets contain less buprenorphine than Suboxone sublingual film strips.

-To circumvent precipitating or facilitating withdrawal, ZUBSOLV’s manufacturer information instructs physicians to prescribe ZUBSOLV only when addicts are actually experiencing withdrawal symptoms.
-ZUBSOLV tablets should be placed under the tongue until they dissolve completely.
-When patients are prescribed two ZUBSOLV tablets, they should place each tablet in a different place under the tongue simultaneously.
+To circumvent precipitating or facilitating withdrawal, its manufacturer information instructs physicians to prescribe it only when addicts are actually experiencing withdrawal symptoms.
+Tablets should be placed under the tongue until they dissolve completely.
+When patients are prescribed two tablets, they should place each tablet in a different place under the tongue simultaneously.
 Additionally, tablets should not be crushed, swallowed or chewed.

-ZUBSOLV tablets may cause life-threatening side effects if they are crushed, mixed with water and injected intravenously.
-Since ZUBSOLV contains buprenorphine, an opioid derivative, the potential for abuse exists, especially when it is deliberately combined with benzodiazepines, alcohol or other
+Tablets may cause life-threatening side effects if they are crushed, mixed with water and injected intravenously.
+Since they contain buprenorphine, an opioid derivative, the potential for abuse exists, especially when it is deliberately combined with benzodiazepines, alcohol or other

-A few cases of serotonin syndrome have been reported with concomitant use of antidepressants (SSRIs) and opioids.
-For this reason, people taking ZUBSOLV may not be able to take SSRIs during their addiction treatment.
+A few cases of have been reported with concomitant use of antidepressants (SSRIs) and opioids.
+For this reason, people taking this drug may not be able to take SSRIs during their addiction treatment.

-Lengths of time patients spend participating in a recovery program that includes ZUBSOLV and behavioral therapy varies greatly among addicts.
+Lengths of time patients spend participating in a recovery program that includes this drug and behavioral therapy varies greatly among addicts.
 It should be considered an individual decision based heavily on the recommendation of an addiction specialist, counselor and/or physician.

-When deciding to take ZUBSOLV, you should be aware that ZUBSOLV contains an opioid potentially conducive to dependence.
+When deciding to take this drug, you should be aware this drug contains an opioid potentially conducive to dependence.
 In addition, you should never stop taking this medication without discussing it with your prescribing doctor.
-Finally, ZUBSOLV should not be used on an “as needed” or occasional basis since its efficacy partially comes from the resolve of the addict to defeat their opioid addiction and avoid relapsing.
+This drug should not be used on an “as needed” or occasional basis since its efficacy partially comes from the resolve of the addict to defeat their opioid addiction and avoid relapsing.